 While a number of the above listed rights may seem inconsistent with the nature of the prison environment (e.g. ss 12, 18), it is possible to argue that prisoners should enjoy these rights to the extent reasonably possible within the operational contingencies of the prison environment.
 In these circumstances it is expected that correctional authorities will adapt their practices to ensure that prisoners do enjoy those rights as far as is possible.

-Indeed, correctional authorities must do so, as the Charter imposes ‘an obligation on all public authorities to act in a way that is compatible with human rights’ (s 1(2)(c)).
-In addition, in interpreting Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. provisions such as the Corrections Act and Corrections Regulations, correctional authorities must ensure that they do ‘so far as is possible in a way that is compatible with human rights’ (s 1(2)(b)).
-The extent of that obligation is further detailed in section 38 of the Charter.
+Indeed, correctional authorities must do so, as the Human Rights Charter imposes ‘an obligation on all public authorities to act in a way that is compatible with human rights’ (s 1(2)(c)).
+In addition, in interpreting statutory provisions such as the Corrections Act and Corrections Regulations, correctional authorities must ensure that they do ‘so far as is possible in a way that is compatible with human rights’ (s 1(2)(b)).
+The extent of that obligation is further detailed in section 38 of the Human Rights Charter.

-The Charter has had an important impact on the administration of prisons.
-A large number of prisoners have used the Charter to challenge the decisions of correctional administrators.
+The Human Rights Charter has had an important impact on the administration of prisons.
+A large number of prisoners have used the Human Rights Charter to challenge the decisions of correctional administrators.

 A recent example of this is Minogue v Dougherty VSC 724.
-Mr Mingogue is a prisoner at Barwon Prison; he was sent a book about philosophy, which was returned to the sender by the prison’s mail officer.
-Mr Minogue argued that his rights to privacy and freedom of expression under the Charter had been violated.
-The Supreme Court found that Mr Minogue’s rights had been breached, and found that the mail officer failed to turn her mind to Mr Minogue’s rights.
-The breach was not regarded as substantial enough to entitle Mr Minogue to damages.
+Minogue is a prisoner at Barwon Prison; he was sent a book about philosophy, which was returned to the sender by the prison’s mail officer.
+Minogue argued that his rights to privacy and freedom of expression under the Human Rights Charter had been violated.
+The Supreme Court found that Minogue’s rights had been breached, and found that the mail officer failed to turn her mind to Minogue’s rights.
+The breach was not regarded as substantial enough to entitle Minogue to damages.

-An earlier decision of Castles v Secretary of the Department of Justice VSC 310 (see ‘Prisoners’ rights’, above) remains an important decision, as specific reliance was placed on provisions of the Charter.
-Even though the Charter arguments advanced were not decisive, the Charter was used by a prisoner and assisted the other arguments made by them in that case.
-A court, when dealing with such proceedings, is required to interpret statutory provisions ‘in a way that is compatible with human rights’ (s 32 Charter).
+An earlier decision of Castles v Secretary of the Department of Justice VSC 310 (see ‘Prisoners’ rights’, above) remains an important decision, as specific reliance was placed on provisions of the Human Rights Charter.
+Even though the Human Rights Charter arguments advanced were not decisive, the Human Rights Charter was used by a prisoner and assisted the other arguments made by them in that case.
+A court, when dealing with such proceedings, is required to interpret statutory provisions ‘in a way that is compatible with human rights’ (s 32 Human Rights Charter).

-If a proceeding is otherwise in a court or tribunal that is not the Supreme Court and a question arises about the interpretation of the particular statutory provision and the Charter, then that court or tribunal by its Decision by a body to take action, such as starting an investigation, without a complaint having been made.
-For example, a court can, ‘of its own motion’, without being asked by the parties in a case, find a person guilty of contempt of court., or by a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. to the proceeding, may refer the matter to the Supreme Court for A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. (s 33).
+If a proceeding is otherwise in a court or tribunal that is not the Supreme Court and a question arises about the interpretation of the particular statutory provision and the Human Rights Charter, then that court or tribunal by its own motion, or by a party to the proceeding, may refer the matter to the Supreme Court for determination (s 33).

 The Supreme Court may make a declaration that the ‘statutory provision cannot be interpreted consistently with a human right’ (s 36(2)).
 This finding of inconsistent interpretation by the Supreme Court does not invalidate the relevant statutory provision or create any legal right or cause of action in respect of the party to the proceeding (s 36(5)).
 What does occur is that the declaration is forwarded to the Attorney-General and the relevant minister, who must within six months prepare a written response to the declaration and publish that response (s 37).